darinz/DL/01_Math/16_numerical_methods.md

 #### Accumulation of Rounding Errors
 Repeated operations can accumulate small errors, affecting results in long computations.

+> **Analogy:**
+> - Think of floating-point as using a fixed number of digits on a calculator.
+If you keep rounding, errors add up!

 ### Python Implementation: Numerical Issues